-Assessing a fee of \$55 for vehicle less than 5 years old, \$45 for vehicles between 5 and 10, \$35 for vehicles 10 to 15, \$25 for vehicles 15-20 and \$15 for vehicles greater than 20 years of age would generate \$100 million in 2021 and \$1.702 billion through 2040 when discounted at 4%.
+Financial Sustainability and Sufficiency Assessing a fee of \$55 for vehicle less than 5 years old, \$45 for vehicles between 5 and 10, \$35 for vehicles 10 to 15, \$25 for vehicles 15-20 and \$15 for vehicles greater than 20 years of age would generate \$100 million in 2021 and \$1.702 billion through 2040 when discounted at 4%.
 Revenue nearly tracks with road usage, reaching 13% less than VMT in 2040.

-The tax is has no direct relationship to road usage.
+User equity The tax is has no direct relationship to road usage.
 However, new vehicles in general tend to be driven more than older vehicles, and the fee would be generated from road users.

-Since the fee decreases with vehicle age, the incidence would fall less on owners of older vehicles, which tend to be lower-income households.

-This revenue source is subject to constitutional restrictions on spending.

-The fee would fall more heavily on newer vehicles which tend to be more fuel-efficient, electric and zero-emission vehicles.
+Social equity Since the fee decreases with vehicle age, the incidence would fall less on owners of older vehicles. which tend to be lower-income households.
+Flexibility This revenue source is subject to constitutional restrictions on spending.
+GHG emissions The fee would fall more heavily on newer vehicles which tend to be more fuel-efficient, electric and zero-emission vehicles.
 However, the difference in cost among vehicles could be modest as in the example rate schedule...

-Age-based fees are visible to end customers and straightforward to understand.

-The marginal cost of an age-based registration fee is modest, on par with other vehicle registration surcharges given the need only to effect additional transaction costs at the time of registration.
+Transparency Age-based fees are visible to end customers and straightforward to understand.
+Efficiency The marginal cost of an age-based registration fee is modest, on par with other vehicle registration surcharges given the need only to effect additional transaction costs at the time of registration.

-- Mechanism is capable of strong alignment with quiding principle Mechanism is capable of some alignment with quiding principle Mechanism is poorly capable of alignment with quiding principle in net present value through 2040 at a 4% discount rate.
-A RUC keeps pace with increases in VMT over the period since it is a

-12. Road usage charge (RUC) for light vehicles
+Mechanism is capable of strong alignment with guiding principle Acchanism is capable of some alignment with guiding principle Overview of revenue options analysis 12.
+Road usage charge (RUC) for light vehicles

-A \$0.004 per mile RUC would generate \$100 million in 2021.
-This generates \$1.744 billion
+Financial Sustainability and Sufficiency A \$0.004 per mile RUC would generate \$100 million in 2021.
+This generates \$1.744 billion in net present value through 2040 at a 4% discount rate.
+A RUC keeps pace with increases in VMT over the period since it is a direct function of VMT.
 RUC assesses a fee based on distance traveled on the road network by light-duty vehicles.
 There are many methods of collecting distance traveled data and setting rates, which can vary by vehicle or owner characteristics.

-RUC assesses all road users directly and in proportion to their consumption.

-RUC falls equally on all users per mile driven; therefore, the incidence is proportionally greater on lower income households.
+User equity RUC assesses all road users directly and in proportion to their consumption.
+Social equity RUC falls equally on all users per mile driven; therefore, the incidence is proportionally greater on lower income households.
 However, total miles driven increases with income, so the total burden falls more on higher-income households.

-This revenue source is subject to constitutional restrictions on spending.

-RUC in its most basic form falls equally on all vehicles regardless of efficiency and is a modest fee.
-It is capable of aligning more directly by varving rates based on emissions.

-RUC is visible and simple to understand since it shows the amount charged and total miles driven, paid by end customers directly.
+Flexibility This revenue source is subject to constitutional restrictions on spending.
+GHG emissions RUC in its most basic form falls equally on all vehicles regardless of efficiency and is a modest fee.
+It is capable of aligning more directly by varying rates based on emissions.
+Transparency RUC is visible and simple to understand since it shows the amount charged and total miles driven, paid by end customers directly.

-DMV collects annual miles driven data.
+Efficiency DMV collects annual miles driven data.
 A lowcost method of assessment would be to collect payment at the time of registration, which would incur additional transaction costs.
 Other methods of collecting mileage data are more costly.